 After each upgrade of DSS, you must rebuild all base images

-- In the project settings.
-In that case, it will apply by default to all project activities that can run on containers
+- In the project settings — in which case the settings apply by default to all project activities that can run on containers

 - In a recipe’s advanced settings

 - In the “Execution environment” tab of in-memory machine learning Design screen